The Brown measure of the free multiplicative Brownian motion: Introduction

 \subsection{The Brown measure of $b_{t}$}

 The main result of this paper is a formula for the Brown measure $\mu_{b_{t}}$ of the free multiplicative Brownian motion $b_{t}.$ We \emph{expect} that $\mu_{b_{t}}$ coincides with the large-$N$ limit of the empirical eigenvalue distribution of the Brownian motion $B_{t}^{N}$ on $\mathsf{GL}(N;\mathbb{C} )$.
-A similar strategy has been used in the analysis of the general circular law (in which the entries are independent and identically distributed but not necessarily Gaussian), beginning from the work of Girko \cite{Girko} and continuing with results of Bai \cite{Bai}, G\"{o}tze and Tikhomirov \cite{GT}, and ending with the definitive version of the circular law established by Tau and Vu \cite{TV}.
-In these works, the authors first identify a limiting object and compute its Brown measure (in this case, uniform on a disk) and then prove that the eigenvalue distribution converges almost surely to the Brown measure.
+Techniques that can be used to prove results of this sort---that a limiting eigenvalue distribution agrees with a Brown measure---have been developed in the context of the general circular law, in which the entries are independent and identically distributed but not necessarily Gaussian.
+Analysis of this model began with the work of Girko \cite{Girko} and continued with results of Bai \cite{Bai}, G\"{o}tze and Tikhomirov \cite{GT}, and ending with the definitive version of the circular law established by Tao and Vu \cite{TV}.
+All of these works compute the empirical eigenvalue distribution by taking the Laplacian of the quantity $L_{A}$ in (\ref{LaN}).
+They then consider the limiting eigenvalue distribution of $(A-\lambda)^{\ast }(A-\lambda)$ for each $\lambda,$ from which they compute (essentially) the Brown measure of the limiting object, which in this case is uniform on a disk.
+Then to prove convergence of the eigenvalue distribution of the random matrices to this uniform measure, they develop techniques for controlling the singularities of the logarithm function in (\ref{LaN}) at infinity and (especially) at zero.